peleito/slithers/README.md

 <figure>
     <img src="images/full_pose.png"
          alt="Test paths used for the simulated experiment with the colored axes representing the desired pose of the end effector.
 The red, blue, and green axes represent the x, y, and z axes, respectively.">
-    <figcaption>Test paths used for the simulated experiment with the colored axes representing the desired pose of the end effector.
-The red, blue, and green axes represent the x, y, and z axes, respectively.</figcaption>
+    <figcaption><em>Test paths used for the simulated experiment with the colored axes representing the desired pose of the end effector.
+The red, blue, and green axes represent the x, y, and z axes, respectively.</em></figcaption>
 </figure>
+<br/><br/>

 <figure>
     <img src="images/full_error_nh.png"
          alt="The error of the end effector on each of the different paths for both the position and orientation when using a non-holonomic mobile platform and computed by the proposed method.">
-    <figcaption>The error of the end effector on each of the different paths for both the position and orientation when using a non-holonomic mobile platform and computed by the proposed method.</figcaption>
+    <figcaption><em>The error of the end effector on each of the different paths for both the position and orientation when using a non-holonomic mobile platform and computed by the proposed method.</em></figcaption>
 </figure>
+<br/><br/>

 <figure>
     <img src="images/full_base_nh.png"
          alt="The computed angular and linear velocity for the mobile manipulator with a non-holonomic base using the proposed method.">
-    <figcaption>The computed angular and linear velocity for the mobile manipulator with a non-holonomic base using the proposed method.</figcaption>
+    <figcaption><em>The computed angular and linear velocity for the mobile manipulator with a non-holonomic base using the proposed method.</em></figcaption>
 </figure>
+<br/><br/>

 <figure>
     <img src="images/full_joint_nh.png"
          alt="The computed joint states for the robotic manipulator mounted on the non-holonomic base using the proposed method.">
-    <figcaption>The computed joint states for the robotic manipulator mounted on the non-holonomic base using the proposed method.</figcaption>
+    <figcaption><em>The computed joint states for the robotic manipulator mounted on the non-holonomic base using the proposed method.</em></figcaption>
 </figure>
+<br/><br/>

 <figure>
     <img src="images/full_error_h.png"
          alt="The error of the end effector on each of the different paths for both the position and orientation when using a holonomic mobile platform and computed by the proposed method.">
-    <figcaption>The error of the end effector on each of the different paths for both the position and orientation when using a holonomic mobile platform and computed by the proposed method.</figcaption>
+    <figcaption><em>The error of the end effector on each of the different paths for both the position and orientation when using a holonomic mobile platform and computed by the proposed method.</em></figcaption>
 </figure>
+<br/><br/>

 <figure>
     <img src="images/full_base_h.png"
          alt="The computed angular and linear velocities for the mobile manipulator with a holonomic base using the proposed method.
 The forward and translational velocities represent the velocities in the x and y direction with respect to the base frame, respectively.">
-    <figcaption>The computed angular and linear velocities for the mobile manipulator with a holonomic base using the proposed method.
-The forward and translational velocities represent the velocities in the x and y direction with respect to the base frame, respectively.</figcaption>
+    <figcaption><em>The computed angular and linear velocities for the mobile manipulator with a holonomic base using the proposed method.
+The forward and translational velocities represent the velocities in the x and y direction with respect to the base frame, respectively.</em></figcaption>
 </figure>
+<br/><br/>

 <figure>
     <img src="images/full_joint_h.png"
          alt="The computed joint states for the robotic manipulator mounted on the holonomic base using the proposed method.">
-    <figcaption>The computed joint states for the robotic manipulator mounted on the holonomic base using the proposed method.</figcaption>
+    <figcaption><em>The computed joint states for the robotic manipulator mounted on the holonomic base using the proposed method.</em></figcaption>
 </figure>
+<br/><br/>

 <table>
+    <caption><b>Summarized metrics and results from the simulated experiment when testing the state planner on mobile manipulators.</b></caption>
     <thead>
         <tr>
             <th colspan=1>Mobile Base Configuration</th>